miloxeon/normilio/README.md

 6. Enables some ligatures but not all of them
 7. Optimizes typeface smoothing and legibility
 8. Sets the system typeface as the default
-9. Turns images to blocks
+9. Turns images into blocks
 10. Prevents images from being resized more than their actual size
 11. Makes HTML fully responsive by default: images, canvases, tables and other quirky tags
 12. Sets `cursor` to `pointer` for all interactive elements